 I’m a little embarrassed that I am coming so late to this classic method of rendering vegetables delectable.
-I can read thousands of recipes on a wealth of beautifully illustrated blogs that are out there but until I just do it myself, it doesn’t get through my head that, wow, tossing my cut up vegetables in a little olive oil and kosher salt and parking them in an oven (425F) for 30-40 minutes (on a baking sheet) while I get the rest of the meal together is like having a fairy waving her magic wand over them and making them amazingly tasty.
+I can read thousands of recipes on a wealth of beautifully illustrated blogs that are out there but until I just do it myself, it doesn’t get through my head that, wow, tossing my cut up vegetables in a little olive oil and kosher salt and parking them in my toaster oven at 375F for 15-20 minutes while I get the rest of the meal together is like having a fairy waving her magic wand over them and making them amazingly tasty.
 I should have known this.
 I’ve had great roasted veggies at restaurants and pot lucks; but I’ve also had the version that comes on the catering platter that are served room temperature and just seem a little clammy and limp.
 The roasting- your-own method, though, if it’s not super hot outside and you don’t mind running the oven, is a great passive recipe – one that allows you to do other things or do less labor to put on that particular meal.
 I think we all need more of those.

 What vegetables roast up well?
 So many.
 My favorite mix at the moment are root vegetables – carrots, celery root, potato, onion, turnip with kohlrabi (not technically a root veg, it grows above ground).
 Yes, I was going to make chicken soup and had all these in my crisper, but then plans changed and I had to do something with them and got this great combo plate.
 Asparagus, Brussels Sprouts and fennel roast up better solo, I think, because they need to be watched more carefully as the loose leaves on the sprouts can get charred up in a hurry, fennel has such a strong flavor and asparagus will just roast up much quicker than the rootier guys.
 Kohlrabi deserves special mention, too, as being especially complex and tasty when roasted.
 It’s got almost an artichoke heart note going on.
 Check it out.